-For the longest time, all Edward Kelly wanted to do was become a police officer, and help to save the lives of those around him.
+For the longest time, all Edward Kelly wanted to do was become a police officer, and protect those around him.

 After all, the streets he lived in were filled with gangsters and hooligans who got into fights, some of whom included his cousins and other extended family members.
 That led Kelly to his dream of cleaning up those streets and helping the innocent.

-“My focus before joining the police was to defend the people,” the 32-year-old says.
+“My focus before joining the police was to defend the people,” the 33-year-old Baguio City, Philippines native says.
 “I came from a province where a lot of people are pickpockets, and they were making illegal money instead of taking legal jobs.
 So, I wanted to apprehend them and put them in prison.”

-During his teenage years, Kelly pursued his boyhood fantasy.
-While studying Criminology at the University Of Cordilleras, he took an internship with the local police department, both to fulfill his degree requirements, and take the first step on his law enforcement journey.
+During his teenaged years, Kelly pursued his boyhood fantasy.
+While studying Criminology at the University Of The Cordilleras, he took an internship with the local police department, both to fulfill his degree requirements and take the first step on his law enforcement journey.

 It was a memorable internship for the wrong reasons, because it made him realize it was a career path he no longer wanted to pursue.

 “Police morale was low back in 2007,” he recalls.
 “I remember during my internship, I asked four or five officers, ‘How is police life?’
 Almost all of them that I asked already had five to ten years of service.
 All of them suggested to me to take another course.”

 Kelly discovered he could not make the impact he wanted as a policeman, and that it was beyond his control.
 With his childhood dream in shambles, he found inspiration in his older brother, Eric, now a fellow ONE Championship athlete.